 The Forum on September 13th

-The Forum is an official affiliate event of the Global Climate Action Summit to discuss the merits of various U.S. based (federal and state) carbon tax proposals (revenue neutral and revenue positive) now being considered, better define the principles that underlie these proposals and build greater political support.
+The Forum was held as an official affiliate event of the 2018 Global Climate Action Summit to discuss the merits of various U.S. based (federal and state) carbon tax proposals (revenue neutral and revenue positive) now being considered, better define the principles that underlie these proposals and build greater political support.

 With the risks of climate change mounting, the need for comprehensive action to cut carbon pollution in the United States is urgent.
 An economy-wide carbon tax will send a clear market signal and account for the externalities and risks that fossil fuels pose to our economy.
 A carbon tax will also reduce business uncertainty and create new investment opportunities in clean energy and green infrastructure and possibly lead to a simpler regulatory system.
 Such a tax needs be designed in a way that accounts for economic and equity concerns and supports a just transition for communities disproportionately impacted by pollution.

 1:00 - 1:30 pm: Registration at Gap, Inc. Corporate Headquarters 2 Folsom Street, San Francisco

 1:30 - 1:35 pm: Welcome: Gap, Inc., Michele Sizemore, SVP for Athleta (Gap), Richard Eidlin & Harold Hedelman

 1:35 - 2:10 pm: Carbon Taxes 101 – How a Tax Would Work & What to Do with the Revenues